uccser/cs-field-guide/text/en/chapters/data-representation.md

 {panel end}

 {panel type="spoiler" summary="Answers for above challenge"}
-1. b
+1. b (actually, 3 bits is enough as it gives 8 values, but amounts that fit evenly into 8-bit bytes are easier to work with)
 2. c (32 bits is slightly too small, so you will need 64 bits)
 3. c (This is a challenging question, but one a database designer would have to think about.
-32 bits would be the safest bet)
+There's about 94,000 km of roads in NZ, so if the average length of a road was 1km, there would be too many roads for 16 bits.
+Either way, 32 bits would be a safe bet.)
-4. d (Even 64 bits is not enough!)
+4. d (Even 64 bits is not enough, but 128 bits is plenty!
+Remember that 128 bits isn't twice the range of 64 bits.)
 {panel end}

 ### Representing negative numbers in practice